-20. CAPITAL MANAGEMENT
+19. CAPITAL MANAGEMENT

 The Corporation's objective in managing capital is to safeguard its ability to continue its operations as well as its E&E programs.
 The Corporation manages its capital structure and adjusts it in light of changes in economic conditions and the risk characteristics of the underlying assets.
 In order to maintain or adjust the capital structure, the Corporation may issue new shares, secure new debt and acquire or sell mining rights to improve its financial performance and flexibility.
-In Fiscal 2023, the Corporation received proceeds from exercise of warrants, broker warrants and options for \$80K, and secured grants for \$6.5M.
-The Corporation also has access to a \$3.05M loan secured in Fiscal 2023 and 2022.
-The loan is interest-free, for a term of 8 years, with annual repayment of principal beginning 24 months following the first drawdown, which has not yet occurred.
-The Corporation's capital is composed of equity and balances and changes in equity are presented in the statement of changes in shareholders' equity.
+In Fiscal 2024, the Corporation received proceeds from exercise of options for \$163K, and secured grants for \$1.9M.
+The Corporation's capital is composed of equity and the balances and changes in equity are presented in the statement of changes in shareholders' equity.